-Congratulations on your purchase of your Trichocereus Cuttings and/or Potted Plant
+Congratulations on your purchase of cacti Cuttings, and/or Potted Plant

 SAFETY Warning: Always wear Gloves when handling cactus!!!
 They have spines, they poke, stab, cut, pierce, and hurt when they come in sharp contact with skin!!!!
 If you want soft plants, check out our Succulents!!!